EMT Schools in the Memphis Area

 Paramedic Technical Certificate

-The technical certificate offered by STCC requires one year to complete 40 credit hours of coursework, including clinical experience and an ambulance experience practicum.
+The technical certificate offered by STCC requires one year to complete 43 credit hours of coursework, including clinical experience and an ambulance experience practicum.
 Applicants to the paramedic program must be current holders of EMT - Basic licensing with the State of Tennessee.
-Total cost for the program is estimated to range between $5,000 and $6,000.

 A.A.S. in Emergency Medical Services - Paramedic

 Individuals who are currently licensed as EMT - Paramedics and are eager to earn a degree in their field will be most interested in the Associate of Applied Science program offered by STCC.
-The program includes the completion of 60 credit hours over five semesters, the last of which must be a summer semester.
-Program curriculum includes general education classes, paramedic coursework, and clinical as well as ambulance experience hours earned in the final semester.
+The program includes the completion of 60 credit hours over four semesters.
+Program curriculum includes general education classes, paramedic coursework, and clinical as well as ambulance experience hours earned in the third semester.
 The A.A.S. degree program is designed to help students improve the quality of their care in the field, further develop their psychological assessment skills, and increase overall knowledge of health science.

 Arkansas State University Mid-South